sausagenoods/liburing-cffi/README.rst

 Liburing
 ========

+For latest and greatest use this library instead: https://github.com/YoSTEALTH/Liburing

 This is a Python + CFFI wrapper around Liburing C library, which is a helper to setup and tear-down ``io_uring`` instances.

 Read how to use `Liburing`_ (pdf)